Keep an eye on the Wisconsin protest vote | KRDO

 (CNN) — Most Americans have moved on from the presidential primaries now that they are effectively over.
 President Joe Biden and former President Donald Trump have amassed enough delegates to win the Democratic and Republican nomination, respectively.

-But there could still be an important message for Biden in particular from the results in Wisconsin’s primary on Tuesday, where progressives and pro-Palestinian Democrats may not support the Democratic president.
+But there was still an important message for Biden in particular from the results in Wisconsin’s primary on Tuesday, where progressives and pro-Palestinian Democrats did not support the Democratic president.
+As of early Wednesday morning, nearly 48,000 votes, or 8.3% of those cast, were for “uninstructed” in the Democratic primary.

 Biden was actively shifting course Tuesday as he addresses increasingly loud concerns from the Muslim American community about the situation in Gaza.